tegola-hubs/tegola-hubs.github.com/_posts/2012-10-14-community-broadband-meeting-report.md

 [@cyberdoyle]: http://twitter.com/cyberdoyle

-A big thank you to Sabhal Mòr Ostaig Ostaig for organising the meeting and to Sabhal Mòr Ostaig, the University of Edinburgh and Scottish Government for funding it.
+A big thank you to Sabhal Mòr Ostaig for organising the meeting and to Sabhal Mòr Ostaig, the University of Edinburgh and Scottish Government for funding it.